The general position on quarantining and other measures necessary prior to travel:

 Test to Release

-Passengers arriving into England from countries featured on the government’s ‘amber list’ may be able to reduce mandatory quarantine, if they take an optional coronavirus (COVID-19) test at least five days after they have arrived in England.
+Passengers arriving into England who are not fully vaccinated, may be able to reduce mandatory quarantine, if they take an optional coronavirus (COVID-19) test at least five days after they have arrived in England.
 Quarantine will need to continue until the test results are obtained.
 If the test is negative, they will no longer need to continue quarantining until the end of the 10 day period.

 If the test result is positive, they must continue to self-isolate for a further 10 full days.
-People in the same household or support bubble must also then self-isolate for 10 full days.
+People in the same household or support bubble must also then self-isolate for 10 full days, unless they are exempt.
 The isolation period includes the date the test was taken or any symptoms started and the next 10 full days.

 If test is inconclusive the passenger must continue to quarantine but they may choose to take another privately provided test.